marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 .. image:: _static/Draw.JPG
     :alt:  300p

 This element should be implemented in the last stage and draws a winner from among all participants.
 The earnings should be calculated individually on the participant side (see [[Winner's_Notification|winning notification]] for participants).
-You can determine whether single players or coupled players shall be drawn.
-Drawing coupled players only makes sense if you have defined roles.
+You can determine whether single participants or coupled participants shall be drawn.
+Drawing coupled participants only makes sense if you have defined roles.
 You can also decide how many winners you want to draw.

  Important: Payoffs per game are restricted to 100€ per default.
 If you need higher payoffs, you have to overwrite the variable $maxWin in a global program (e.g. $maxWin=1000;).

-	Tip: For games with two roles it is advisable to draw coupled players as winners because the possibility that only one of the two players could be drawn might overshadow considerations of fairness or reciprocity.
+	Hint: For games with two roles it is advisable to draw coupled participants as winners because the possibility that only one of the two participants could be drawn might overshadow considerations of fairness or reciprocity.
 Experience has shown that earnings of less than 5€ are usually not cashed in.
 Therefore, games should be calibrated in a way that ensures that earnings are at least 10€.

-**Important: Winners are only drawn from players who made a decision to avoid inactive players to be drawn.
+**Important: Winners are only drawn from participants who made a decision to avoid inactive participants to be drawn.
 Therefore it does not make any sense to put the winners' draw in the first stage.**

 You should draw winners only once in a game as the payoffs codes do not distinguish between rounds.